tamu-edu/aiphelper/README.md

 However, unlike with the Kion integration, the SSO integration only creates supports a single role per account, specified by the `--sso-role-name` option.
 Two profiles will be created per account in the formats `aws_<account_name>` and `aws_<account_number>`.

-For steampipe, A single aggregate connector `aws_all` will be created with one of each AWS account, using the `aws_<accountnumber>` connectors.
+For steampipe, A single aggregate connector `aws` will be created with one of each AWS account, using the `aws_<account_number>` connectors.

 If you already have an AWS CLI SSO token that matches the SSO URL and region, it will be used.
 Otherwise, a new device flow authentication will be started using the SSO parameters, and the token will be cached to disk for further AWS CLI operations.